gnzlbg/static_vector/README.md

 Like for `std::vector`, if (1) fails, the basic guarantee is provided and the exception is rethrown.

-Point (2) is controversal.
+Point (2) is an open question.
 The capacity of the vector is fixed at compile-time.
-Is exceeding the capacity:
+Exceeding the capacity can be considered:

-  - a) a logic error, and should be undefined behavior and asserted?
+  - a) undefined behavior and be asserted?
   - b) a logic error, and should throw a `logic_error` exception?
   - c) an out-of-memory error, since the vector cannot grow, and should be throw a `bad_alloc` exception?

-Furthermore, since this class is very useful in embedded enviroments, should it use exceptions at all?

-Finally, since the capacity is known at compile-time, checked `push_back` incurs O(N) checks, but the calle might know the exact number of elements that are going to be inserted and might want to extract this check from the loop.

-Addressing all these issues and concerns is arguably not easy.
-A good compromise is provided by checked `std::vector`-like methods, and unchecked methods (that can trigger an assertion on undefined behavior):
+I lean towards a) undefined behavior and asserted (run-time diagnostic required).
+Throwing an exception would require checking the capacity on every call to `push_back`, but the user might have done that before using `push_back` in a loop.
+Making this undefined behavior allows an implementation to emit a diagnostic in debug builds.

+An alternative would be to preserve the exception semantics of `std::vector` (i.e. throw on out-of-memory/logic-error in `push_back`), but offer `_unchecked` methods that might provide a run-time diagnostic:

   - checked (throws `bad_alloc` like `std::vector`): `push_back`,
     `emplace_back`, `emplace`, `insert`, ...